X-sky/X-press/src/coding/rust/the-rust-programming-language.md

 let guess: i8 = "42".parse().expect("Not a number!"); // it's ok.
 ```

-Some more complex types like `struct` will be introduced afterwards.

 #### Scalar Types

 > A scalar type represents a single value.